domgolonka/foretoken/README.md

 All configurations are in the config files in the directory "config".
 You can add your own environment variables here.

+For full configuration examples, check out [https://threatdefender.domgolonka.com](https://threatdefender.domgolonka.com)

 ## Change the databases

 At this moment, Threat Defender only supports SQLite and PostgreSQL.
 You can change the `databasename` field with either `postgresql` or `sqlite3`

+By Default, the SQLite driver is set to "in memory".
+To use a file, you need to specify that the `host` to a `.db` extension, example: `YOURNAME.db`.
+This will create a new SQLite file  in the root directory.

 For Postgresql, I would advise using a quick read/write database like [timescale](https://www.timescale.com/).